-->

 Quality Assurance is considered a key aspect of product development.
 It is a necessary part of the project and needs careful planning, preparation, and engagement.
-This post shows you how the quality assurance process is built and what activities it includes to know exactly how the QA team tests your product.
+This post shows you how the managed qa process is built and what activities it includes to know exactly how the QA team, or a manual QA testing company, tests your product.

 Before getting into it, let’s find out if you need a QA team on a project and the benefits this cooperation could bring.

-While developing short projects or building an MVP for verifying the business idea, some startups believe in quality checks performed by developers.
+While developing short projects or building an MVP to verify the business idea, some startups believe in quality checks performed by developers.
 As a result, such teams get stuck in endless bug fixes with a product that becomes very difficult to maintain, support, or develop further.

 QA testing steps performed by a team of professional quality assurance engineers is necessary if you want to: